-Any student serving three (3) or more Academic Detentions in a school year, at the discretion of the school the student may lose the privilege of serving in leadership including Student Council, Ambassadors, Titans, etc., and or participating in St. Philip's programs and non-St. Philip's special programs, sports or extracurricular activities (refer to Atheltic

-Agreement), or any program that may negatively impact time for studying, tutoring, or receiving related support.
+Any student serving three (3) or more Academic Detentions in a school year, at the discretion of the school the student may lose the privilege of serving in leadership including Student Council, Ambassadors, Titans, etc., and or participating in St. Philip's programs and non-St. Philip's special programs, sports or extracurricular activities or any program that may negatively impact time for studying, tutoring, or receiving related support.